mtnbarreto/flask-base-api/README.md

 app.register_error_handler(MyNewException, error_handlers.handle_general_exception)
 ```

-### How do I implement a authenticated service?
+### How do I implement an authenticated service?

 `flask-base-api` use JWT authentication.

 By using `@authenticate` decorator you can easily force JWT check and authentication for the endpoint like the following method indicates.
 If authentication goes well, `user_id` is passed as argument to the endpoint function.
-If something goes wrong, it raise `UnauthorizedException()` and server responds with a 401 Unauthorized response.
+If something goes wrong, it raises `UnauthorizedException()` and the server responds with a 401 Unauthorized response.

 ```python
 @phone_validation_blueprint.route('/cellphone/verify', methods=['PUT'])